 \section{Abstract}

-Self-supervised learning (SSL) and diffusion models have advanced representation learning and image synthesis.
-However, in 3D medical imaging, they remain separate: diffusion for synthesis, SSL for analysis.
-Unifying 3D medical image synthesis and analysis is intuitive yet challenging, as multi-center datasets exhibit dominant style shifts, while downstream tasks rely on anatomy, and site-specific style co-varies with anatomy across slices, making factors unreliable without explicit constraints.
-In this paper, we propose MeDUET, a 3D \textbf{Me}dical image \textbf{D}isentangled \textbf{U}nifi\textbf{E}d Pre\textbf{T}raining framework that performs SSL in the Variational Autoencoder (VAE) latent space which explicitly disentangles domain-invariant content from domain-specific style.
-The token demixing mechanism serves to turn disentanglement from a modeling assumption into an empirically identifiable property.
-Two novel proxy tasks, Mixed-Factor Token Distillation (MFTD) and Swap-invariance Quadruplet Contrast (SiQC), are devised to synergistically enhance disentanglement.
-Once pretrained, MeDUET is capable of (i) delivering higher fidelity, faster convergence, and improved controllability for synthesis, and (ii) demonstrating strong domain generalization and notable label efficiency for analysis across diverse medical benchmarks.
-In summary, MeDUET converts multi-source heterogeneity from an obstacle into a learning signal, enabling unified pretraining for 3D medical image synthesis and analysis.
-The code is available at \url{https://github.com/JK-Liu7/MeDUET}.
+Self-supervised learning (SSL) and diffusion models have respectively advanced representation learning and generative modeling for high-dimensional 3D visual data, yet they are often developed as separate paradigms.
+Their unification remains challenging under multi-source heterogeneity, as anatomical content must be preserved for analysis while acquisition-related style varies across centers and affects synthesis.
+In this paper, we propose MeDUET, a 3D \textbf{Me}dical image \textbf{D}isentangled \textbf{U}nifi\textbf{E}d Pre\textbf{T}raining framework in the variational autoencoder latent space.
+MeDUET formulates unified pretraining as an empirical factor identifiability problem, aiming to learn domain-invariant content factors for anatomy and domain-specific style factors for appearance.
+To improve factor separation, MeDUET first uses token demixing with a standard adversarial domain regularizer to establish basic content-style specialization, and further introduces Mixed Factor Token Distillation and Swap-invariance Quadruplet Contrast to reduce mixed-region factor leakage and organize factor spaces with factor-wise invariance and discriminability.
+With these learned factors, MeDUET transfers effectively to both synthesis and analysis, yielding higher fidelity, faster convergence, and better controllability for synthesis, while achieving competitive or superior domain generalization and label efficiency on diverse datasets, tasks, and modalities.
+Overall, MeDUET shows that multi-source heterogeneity can serve as useful supervision, with disentanglement providing an effective interface for unifying 3D medical image synthesis and analysis.
+Our code is available at \url{https://github.com/JK-Liu7/MeDUET}.